 A property survey assesses the condition of the property you’re looking to buy.
 An inspection is carried out and, depending on the type of survey you choose, you are notified of any structural damage and potential issues that you need to consider when proceeding with the transaction.
 While this is an extra cost to you at the start of the purchasing process, it’s worth it in the long run.
 It could potentially save you a lot of money.

 Types of survey

 However, it’s recommended that you have a more in-depth inspection carried out on the property at an additional cost.
 The main property surveys you can choose from include a condition report, a homebuyer report, a building survey and a snagging survey.
-Despite being optional, it’s well worth having a property survey carried out to avoid any unforeseen issues in the future, which could end up costing you a lot of money and even make you regret your purchase.
+Despite being optional, it’s well worth having a property survey carried out.
+This is to avoid any unforeseen issues in the future, which could end up costing you a lot of money and even make you regret your purchase.